tdegeus/enstat/README.md

 and the number of samples.
 This gives access to the mean (and variance) at all times, while you can keep adding samples.

-For the histogram something similar holds, but this time the count per bin in stored.
+For the histogram something similar holds, but this time the count per bin is stored.

 ### Ensemble average

-Suppose that we have 100 realisations each with 1000 'blocks', and we want to know the ensemble average of each block:
+Suppose that we have 100 realisations, each with 1000 'blocks', and we want to know the ensemble average of each block:

 ```python